spyder-ide/pysyntect/README.md

 ```

 ## Changelog
-Visit our [CHANGELOG](CHANGELOG.md) file to learn more about our new features and improvements.
+Please see our [CHANGELOG](https://github.com/spyder-ide/pysyntect/blob/master/CHANGELOG.md) file to learn more about our new features and improvements.

 ## Contribution guidelines